opencontainers/umoci/doc/site/reference/_index.md

 +++
 title = "Reference"
 chapter = true
-weight = 100
+weight = 0
 +++

 # Reference Documentation #

-Exhaustive documentation on `umoci`'s architecture and user interfaces.
+Exhaustive documentation on umoci's architecture and user interfaces.
 Only recommended for advanced users.